kakitamedia/drone_dataset/README.md

 ## Annotation format

-Our dataset is formatted in JSON and is a list of dictionalies of 'path', 'bbox', 'label'.
+Our annotation JSON file consists of the following fields.

 ```yaml
 [